3 essential tips to support your best breast health

 - Bring your elbow out to the side and lift it until it’s the same height as your shoulder.

 - While gently pulling your shoulder blade downward, you should notice a hole about the size and shape of an egg.

 If you notice a flat wall, or if your armpit bulges, this is a sign of lymph accumulation.
 Katy explains, “Our lymph system drains the cellular waste products removed from the cells.
 But… lymph has no big pumping mechanism of its own.
 Lymph movement depends on regular use of the muscles in the area.”7

 While swelling in the armpit and around the bra may look like fatty tissue, Katy says it may often be accumulated waste.

 You can encourage lymph flow and cellular health by allowing your body (and your breasts) to move freely.

-Katy recommends full weight movement, which includes activities you only did as a child — such as hanging and swinging.
+Katy recommends full weight movement to support breast health, which includes activities you only did as a child — such as hanging and swinging.
 Another great way to move the lymph is through massage.
 Katy also suggests swinging your arms while you walk, normal breathing, sleeping without a bra, and breastfeeding.

 - 1. Aviva Romm, Isla Burgess, David Winston, Suzanna M. Zick, Amanda McQuade Crawford, CHAPTER 7 – Conditions of the Reproductive Organs, Editor(s): Aviva Romm, Mary L. Hardy, Simon Mills, Botanical Medicine for Women’s Health, Churchill Livingstone, 2010, Pages 211-255, ISBN 9780443072772, https://doi.org/10.1016/B978-0-443-07277-2.00009-X.